wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *8:45 a.m – Mile 8: Looking west from the Trail Crest* </center>

 As we neared the summit, Doug ran out of water.
 Hiking without water at such an altitude was a recipe for disaster.
-Since we carried water filters with us, I suggested that the next person who had to piss should piss into one of our water filter instead.
+Since we carried water filters with us, I suggested that the next person who had to piss should piss into one of our water filters instead.

 Newton was the next to piss so he pissed into the filter.
 Doug refused to drink water that had been filtered from piss, so Newton offered the remaining of his water to Doug and decided to drink the filtered piss himself.
 According to Netwon, the filtered urine was slightly bitter but otherwise tasted fine.